ParasHQ/paras-launchpad-locales/README.md

 ## Acceptance Criteria

-The translator must create a pull request to GitHub - ParasHQ/paras-launchpad-locales.
-Please put the translations inside {language-code}/ . e.g. for Japanese it will be jpn/
+The translator must create a pull request to GitHub - ParasHQ/paras-launchpad-locales

 The translation must cover all string values inside every JSON files in en/